Coney Island (and Brighton Beach) tour

 Option during tour: go on a ride!

 Best time to visit: Note that the Coney Island season--when most attractions are open daily, and crowds are largest--lasts from Memorial Day through Labor Day, plus additional weekends in September.
-If we visit at other times, we can get a sense of the landscape, but not a full feel for Coney.
+If we visit at other times, we can appreciate the landscape, but will miss the full Coney.

 Please note: rides in Coney generally open at 11 am or noon, depending on the day of the week and whether it's "high season" or not.